 The maintenance and reliability (“M&R”) industry’s continuous improvement process involves the indirect transfer of maintenance and reliability and physical asset management concepts and practices from the “best-in-class” organizations to those seeking to improve.
-The committees and volunteers of the SMRP facilitate this process through establishment of standards and industry guidelines related to benchmarking, metrics development, maintenance and reliability knowledge, physical asset management, development of certification, tests, education and other activities.
+SMRP facilitates this process through establishment of standards and industry guidelines related to benchmarking, metrics development, maintenance and reliability knowledge, physical asset management, development of certification, tests, education and other activities.

-To guide the activities of committee and volunteer members and enhance the professionalism and overall effectiveness of SMRP initiatives and programs, SMRP has established this SMRP Committee and Volunteer Member Code of Conduct.
-Compliance with this code of conduct is a requirement for participation on SMRP committees and involvement in the Society.
+To guide SMRP’s activities and enhance the professionalism and overall effectiveness of SMRP initiatives and programs, SMRP has established this SMRP Code of Conduct.
+Compliance with this code of conduct is a requirement for participation on SMRP committees, attending SMRP events, and involvement in the Society.

 The activities of the volunteer members of SMRP committees and the SMRP staff who support SMRP committees’ activities shall be governed by the following principles:

-- Volunteers have an obligation of fiduciary duty to SMRP.
-It requires the exercise of reasonable care, whether participating in SMRP activities, making statements or otherwise.
-Fiduciary duty includes the responsibilities of honesty, good faith, care and loyalty.
-In plain English, that means the volunteer shall look out for SMRP’s best interests, not the individual’s best interests or those of the individual’s member company
+- Volunteers must exercise reasonable care, whether participating in SMRP activities, making statements or otherwise.
+Volunteers must be honest,act in good faith, and remain loyal to SMRP.
+In plain English, that means the volunteer must look out for SMRP’s best interests, not the individual’s best interests or those of the individual’s member company.

 - Data and other information submitted to SMRP for committee purposes shall be used to establish performance and practice norms, to codify industry standards and best practices.
 Data and other information may also be used to support SMRP research initiatives with the goal of expanding or amending the body of knowledge, certification, tests, education and other activities.

 - Any interchange of data and information for committee purposes shall be treated as confidential to the individuals and organizations involved.
 Confidential individual company data shall not be communicated to any individual or other organization without the expressed written permission of the company submitting the data.
 Only aggregated data shall be published or disclosed outside of the committee.
-Rules for aggregating data to protect individual company confidentiality shall be established by the individual SMRP committee’s involved, shall not be in conflict with SMRP policies and shall be strictly followed.
+Rules for aggregating data to protect individual company confidentiality shall be established by the individual SMRP committees involved and shall not be in conflict with SMRP policies which shall be strictly followed.

-- Committee members and volunteers shall have access to information that if revealed to outsiders, could be damaging or sensitive to other members or staff, harmful to the best interest of the organization or even create legal liability.
+- Committee members and volunteers shall have access to information that, if revealed to outsiders, could be damaging or sensitive to other members or staff or harmful to the best interest of the organization.
 Information provided to committees and volunteers may concern personnel, financial, contractual, membership or legal matters.
 It shall often be confidential and intended for use in decision making and governance.
-Information shall be held in strictest of confidence and shall not be divulged to any outside party, including other members without authorization of the Chair or Executive Director.
+Information shall be held in strictest of confidence and shall not be divulged to any outside party, including other members, without authorization of the Chair or Executive Director.

 - No attempt shall be made to gain confidential information from any organization that is not related to the activities of SMRP committees.